 Sometimes admitted students wait until the second semester of their freshmen year to try and audition; we would strongly recommend against this as a viable strategy.
 There are rarely places available in the middle of the season and orchestra members accepted in the Fall play for the season (Fall and Spring).
 It is an extremely positive reflection on the program that most students participate for all four years of their undergraduate career.
 Therefore, waiting until your sophomore year to audition is also highly inadvisable.
 You would be competing against all of the returning members as well as the incoming class of freshmen, in addition to not having played for a year.

 Admitted Freshmen and returning Emory students may schedule a time for Fall placement auditions by following this link to the eAudition system.
-THE AUDITION LINK WILL NOT GO LIVE UNTIL EARLY JULY 2017!
+THE AUDITION LINK WILL NOT GO LIVE UNTIL MID JULY 2017!
 Students – particularly incoming Freshmen – who may not yet know their class schedule should go ahead and schedule regardless and adjust their time if necessary by emailing Dr. Prior directly the week of auditions and first few days of classes.
 Make sure you select Emory Instrumental and not Emory Youth Symphony Orchestra (EYSO) when registering.